tanned366/tanned366/README.md

 # Hi there, I'm Tanishq Bhatnagar 👋

-## 🚀 About Me
+## 🚀 About Me:

-I’m a beginner developer with a strong commitment to learning and growing in the world of coding.
-I may be early in my journey, but my curiosity and enthusiasm drive me to keep pushing my skills forward every day.
+👋 Hi, I’m @tanned366
+👀 I’m interested in coding and development
+🌱 I’m learning C++, Python, and web development

 ## 🛠️ Tech Stack